THE GARDEN (20)

 The potential negative context for the Garden revolves around its public nature, often warning of superficial circles or relationships and the spread of gossip or public drama.
 It can also indicate a lack of privacy or overexposure, making one a target of unwanted public scrutiny.
 When paired with deceitful cards, it suggests that friends or peers may be two-faced or that an event is a front for ill intentions.
 In such cases, the Garden advises discretion and guarding one's inner peace against the noise of the crowd.

-LENORMAND ANCHOR: CORRESPONDENCES
+LENORMAND GARDEN: CORRESPONDENCES

 LENORMAND GARDEN: ADVICE